lifeomic/react-native-sdk/README.md

 -   `yarn web-controls`
 -   Now, as you navigate components in the web app that just launched, the mobile app UI is updated.

+NOTE: If you don't see a components tree on the left, you may need to reload the mobile app UI.